Graduate Programs

 • 100% online courses - Flexible course schedule.
 No scheduled meeting times.
 You can study when and where you want.

-• Small class size - Typically no more than 20 students per class.
-That means more one-on-one time with the instructor.
+• Smaller class size - That means more one-on-one time with the instructor.

 • Accelerated 8-week session format - Earn credits every 8 weeks.
 Finish within one year.